 With input from staff across the agency and subject matter experts from the U.S. Department of Transportation, along with technical support from the U.S. DOT Volpe Center, NPS is assessing the resource protection, emissions, safety, equity, and visitor experience implications of these emerging mobility technologies and devising policy and program solutions.
-Proactively addressing these issues can help parks around the country support visitors and encourage car-free trips, protect natural and cultural resources, address logistical and policy issues, and develop a more efficient and nimble transportation system.
+Proactively addressing these issues can help parks around the country support visitors and encourage car-free trips, reduce greenhouse gas emissions, protect natural and cultural resources, address logistical and policy issues, and develop a more efficient and nimble transportation system.

 MicromobilityMicromobility includes shared or private electric scooters, bikeshare, or other small, lightweight, wheeled conveyances.
 This rapidly evolving field presents challenges as well as new opportunities.
 Washington D.C.’s Capital Bikeshare and Minneapolis’s Nice Ride feature bikeshare stations within NPS boundaries, planned in partnership with NPS.
 NPS sites in urban areas, such as National Mall and Golden Gate National Recreation Area, are coping with the sudden arrival of dockless e-scooter systems whose users sometimes leave these devices haphazardly blocking roads, sidewalks, or scenic views.
 Some parks are strategizing how to use micromobility devices to expand access to traditionally underserved communities, along with helping to close the first- and last-mile gap to transit and encouraging car-free trips.
 Working under these considerations, and with input from subject matter experts, NPS is currently pursing pilot projects at appropriate park locations to test out requiring visitors to park devices in designated corrals using geofencing technology and/or developing designated micromobility routes.